tinybirdco/use-case-real-time-anomaly-detection/data-generator/readme.md

       outliers: False
 ```

-If this POC evolves, these two script could share common "generate data with anomalies" code.
+If this POC evolves, these two scripts could share common "generate data with anomalies" code.

 ### Trend types